Teeuwynn lives in the Pacific Northwest with her husband, three children, one dog, one cat, and two rats. She is a long-time pet lover.

 Azkova is a mountainous girl or creature who lives in the Ural mountains with a hidden mound of treasure.
 No one ever got the treasure from Azkova on Mount Azov.
 One interesting note about Azovka is that she was known for constantly moaning.
 This name could work well for a female cat (or male if you go with Azov) who likes to hide things or who likes to make her complaints known!

 Buyan is actually an island in the ocean.
 This island can appear and disappear with the tides.
 The island is also a place that allows certain gods to hide upon it in times of need.
-Buyan was also known to have a magical rock which granted the island healing and other interesting powers.
+Buyan was also known to have a magical rock that granted the island healing and other interesting powers.
 This name could work for a male cat who likes to hide a lot or one that makes you feel healed when he’s around.

 Devana is the Slavic goddess of the forest.
 She is similar to the Greek goddess Artemis, a swift, skilled huntress.
 She is also a goddess of love, fertility, and weddings.
 This name could work well for most female Russian Blues, especially those who enjoy at least the idea of hunting.
 It could also be a good name for a kitten a breeder feels is destined to have kittens of her own one day.